Spescom Limited: Spescom DataVoice

 Spescom DataVoice researches and develops proprietary technology products and systems that record, manage, re-create and analyse voice transactions, as well as software that addresses associated business processes–i.e., performance management, workforce optimisation and quality assurance.
 Spescom DataVoice's products – which include the Libra and Nexus voice and screen recording systems; Qnique, a performance management and workflow software; and Libra Mobile, a unified mobile and fixed-line recording system – are deployed in the United States, Europe, Middle East and Africa.
-Its customers include mid-sized and large enterprises, contact centres, trade floors, emergency services, utilities and government.
-Spescom DataVoice's systems are sold directly as well as through channel partners located in Africa, Europe and the Middle East.
+Its customers include mid-sized and large enterprises, contact centers, trade floors, emergency services, utilities, and government.
+Spescom DataVoice's systems are sold directly as well as through channel partners located in Africa, Europe, and the Middle East.

 Spescom Media IT

-Spescom Media IT provides broadcast industry software, services and enabling technologies and equipment from image capture through to transmission.
-Its offering includes supply and implementation of relevant technology and equipment, as well as services such as consultation, design, planning, workflow analysis, project management, training, support, repairs and maintenance.
+Spescom Media IT provides broadcast industry software, services, and enabling technologies and equipment from image capture through to transmission.
+Its offering includes the supply and implementation of relevant technology and equipment, as well as services such as consultation, design, planning, workflow analysis, project management, training, support, repairs, and maintenance.
 Its key technology partners include Sony and Avid.
-Clients include SABC, Multichoice in South Africa, and Mauritius Broadcast Corporation, Swazi TV and Namibia Broadcast Corporation.
+Clients include SABC, Multichoice in South Africa, and Mauritius Broadcast Corporation, Swazi TV, and Namibia Broadcast Corporation.

 Spescom Telecommunications

 Spescom Telecommunications is a systems integrator for fixed and mobile telecommunications network operators; utilities; transportation and government communications backbones; and for carrier network operators' transmission and access networks.
 Its services include planning, engineering, project management, procurement, logistics, installation, commissioning, testing, support and training.
-This is enabled by its team who provide services with systems integration, maintenance and migration of transport and access networks, as well as local support.
+This is enabled by its team who provide services with systems integration, maintenance, and migration of transport and access networks, as well as local support.
 This division counts major network operators and service providers among its customers.
-Key technology partners include ECI Telecom, Gilat Satellite Networks, Rad Data Communications, RadWin, Ceragon Networks and Light Pointe.
+Key technology partners include ECI Telecom, Gilat Satellite Networks, Rad Data Communications, RadWin, Ceragon Networks, and Light Pointe.

 NewTelco South Africa

 NewTelco South Africa is a one-stop shop for carrier-neutral co-location services provision created in partnership with NewTelco Gmbh.
-It provides an independent telecoms hub that offers local, regional and international carriers with a presence in South Africa the opportunity to interconnect with any other carriers subscribed to its hub – in a neutral setting.
+It provides an independent telecoms hub that offers local, regional, and international carriers with a presence in South Africa the opportunity to interconnect with any other carriers subscribed to its hub – in a neutral setting.
 The hub is currently being built and equipped and will be located at Spescom's Midrand premises in South Africa.
 Its services launched at the end of 2010.